-On October 23, 2017, Allergan submitted a request for De Novo classification of the TrueTear Intranasal Tear Neurostimulator.
+On March 9, 2017, Wilson-Cook Medical, Inc. submitted a request for De Novo classification of the Hemospray® Endoscopic Hemostat.
 FDA reviewed the request in order to classify the device under the criteria for classification set forth in section 513(a)(1) of the FD&C Act.

-We classify devices into class II if general controls by themselves are insufficient to provide reasonable assurance of safety and effectiveness, but there is sufficient information to establish special controls that, in combination with the general controls, provide reasonable assurance of the safety and effectiveness of the device for its intended use (see 21 U.S.C.
+We classify devices into class II if general controls by themselves are insufficient to provide reasonable assurance of safety and effectiveness. but there is sufficient information to establish special controls that, in combination with the general controls, provide reasonable assurance of the safety and effectiveness of the device for its intended use (see 21 U.S.C.
 360c(a)(1)(B)).
-After review of the information submitted in the request. we determined that the device can be classified into class II with the establishment of special controls.
+After review of the information submitted in the request, we determined that the device can be classified into class II with the establishment of special controls.
 FDA has determined that these special controls, in addition to the general controls, will provide reasonable assurance of the safety and effectiveness of the device.

-Therefore, on May 17, 2018, FDA issued an order to the requester classifying the device into class II.
-FDA is codifying the classification of the device by adding 21 CFR 886.5310.
-We have named the generic type of device intranasal electrostimulation device for dry eye symptoms, and it is identified as a prescription non-implantable, electrostimulation device intended to increase tear production for improvement in dry eye symptoms.
+Therefore, on May 7, 2018, FDA issued an order to the requester classifying the device into class II.
+FDA is codifying the classification of the device by adding 21 CFR 878.4456.
+We have named the generic type of device hemostatic device for intraluminal gastrointestinal use, and it is identified as a prescription device that is endoscopically applied to the upper and/or lower gastrointestinal tract and is intended to produce hemostasis via absorption of fluid or by other means.